 - Control is difficult since gall formation begins much before people start to think about pest management.

-- Spraying is effective when done seven to 10 days before the flower bud is expected to open.
+- Spraying is effective when done seven to ten days before the flower bud is expected to open.

 Other common galls caused by eriophyid mites:

-- An eriophyid mite, in combination with a powdery mildew fungus, causes hackberry witches'-broom gall.
+Eriophyid mites, in combination with a powdery mildew fungus, cause hackberry witches-broom gall.

 Psyllids or jumping plant lice